RainbowGravity/course/README.md

-### Andersen DevOps course repository
+## Andersen DevOps course repository

 Hello!
-<p>In this repository i will share my progress of learning
-  things about DevOps-engineering and upload finished homework. </p>
+In this repository i will share my progress of learning things about DevOps-engineering (you can check it in my [TIL](1.%20First%20homework/TIL.md)) and upload finished homework.

 ### About me
-<p>My name is Ivan Marchenko.</p>
+My name is Ivan Marchenko.
-<p>I'm in love with computer hardware and i'm enthusiast in
-  this direction: building PCs, overclocking and tuning them, creating and programming circuit schemes.
+I'm in love with computer hardware and i'm enthusiast in this direction: building PCs, overclocking and tuning them, creating and programming circuit schemes.
 I've done all of that.
 But now i wanna go forward and become an IT specialist.
-To be more accurate, i wanna be a DevOps-engineer and learn some new skills and get interesting experience. </p>
+To be more accurate, i wanna be a DevOps-engineer and learn some new skills and get interesting experience.

 ### There are three reasons why i've chosen this course: